jwmansoor/cse15l-lab-reports/lab3.md

 155
 ```
 * In this example, I am searching for the number of times the word `"the"` appears in this file.
 As we can see,`"the"` appears 155 times in this file.
-* We can use this command to see whether or not a file contains a specifc `string` easily.
+* We can use this command to see whether or not a file contains a specific `string` easily.

 **Example 2:**
 ```